 Role Playing Games and MMOs

 Role Playing Games often use stamina bars.
 This is especially common for online games as well.
 Stamina bars are used as a way to limit players ability to do repeated actions.
-In online based games, this is typically a way to prevent macros, bots, or other assistive devices from completing basic tasks while the user is not controlling the game.
+In online based games, this is typically a way to prevent macros, bots, or other devices from completing basic tasks while the user is not controlling the game.
 These stamina bars decrease with every action, and require the player to periodically rest.
 Resting may simply be kneeling on the ground for a period of time, however when a player's stamina bar empties, no action are possible.

 This is so highly prevalent in online role playing games due to the repetitive grinding nature.
 For example, players may need to kill many thousands of mobs to gain a level, so some players may try to take advantage by parking their character in a low level area, and setting them up to simply attack anything.
 Since they are strong enough to not worry about dying, the user can leave the game on for many hours without interacting, and return to find their character has gained several levels in the time they were away.
 Typically, this comes into play with resource gathering, such as fishing.
 A stamina bar means a user will only be able to cast for a period of time before the game requires the user enter a rest command, then restart the process.